-Weather patterns are also affected by other things including:
+Weather patterns are also influenced by other factors including:

 The Waikato region, centred around 38 degrees south, covers most of the central North Island.
 It is exposed to prevailing west and south-west winds from the Tasman Sea bringing warm, humid summer conditions and mild winter conditions.
 Average annual rainfall is 1,250 mm.
 Coastal areas, flat floodplains, rolling hills, mountain ranges and steep volcanoes means weather can change rapidly.